Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 Is Tijuana Safe For Families?

-This is a very subjective question.
-I know lots of families that regularly spend time in Tijuana to get braces and go shopping.
-Most of them speak Spanish and know their way around.
 Personally, I would not want to walk across the border with my young kids.
 We drive all the time but walking the San Ysidro crossing is eye-opening for sure.
-If you are crossing with little kids I would recommend the Otay Mesa border crossing as opposed to the San Ysidro border crossing.
-The line is usually shorter and it is less hectic.
+If you are crossing with little kids I would recommend driving rather than walking.
+If you are going to walk across the border with kids, the Otay Mesa border crossing less hectic than the San Ysidro border crossing.

 Is Tijuana Dangerous At Night?